|

 “How do they do that?
 What are they doing?”

-Brother Morgan came up to me and he’s like, “Who were you
+Brother Morgan came up to me and he’s like, “Who were you talking to?
+I look at you

 and then I look at your sister.